BernhardSchlegel/SQL-dumper/README.md

 ### Generate subquery for every number in range (`$ESQL_spreadNum`)

-Gerates a subquery for every number in the given range.
+Generates a subquery for every number in the given range.

 #### Example